mutalyzer/mutalyzer2/README.rst

 Copyright
 ---------

+Mutalyzer is copyright (c) 2009-2014 by Leiden University Medical Center and contributors (see the AUTHORS.rst file for details).

+Mutalyzer is licensed under the `GNU Affero General Public License
-Mutalyzer does currently not come with a license.
-Please contact the authors if you need one.
-See the AUTHORS.rst file for a list of authors.
+<http://www.gnu.org/licenses/agpl-3.0.html>`_.
+Please contact the authors if
+you want to discuss custom licensing.

 .. _Sphinx: http://sphinx-doc.org/